erijoni/book-api/README.md

 ## Folders

 - `app` - Contains all the Eloquent models and core logic of the application.
-- `app/Http/Controllers/Api` - Contains all the API controllers.
-This includes the `BookController` for managing books' CRUD operations (create, read, update, delete), and other logic for interacting with book data.
+- `app/Http/Controllers` - Contains all the  controllers.
+This includes the `BookController` for managing books' CRUD operations (create, read, update, delete), and other logic for interacting with book data and also the Author Contoller.
-  - `BookController.php` - Handles API requests related to book creation, updating, deleting, and fetching books.
+  - `BookController.php` - Handles  requests related to book creation, updating, deleting, and fetching books.
 - `app/Http/Resources` - Contains all the API resources.
 Resources transform the data before sending it in API responses.
   - `BookResource.php` - Transforms the `Book` model data into a structured response for the API.
 It is used to format the response for individual book records.
 - `app/Services` - Contains services responsible for handling business logic and external API calls.
 Services help keep controllers clean and focused on handling HTTP requests.